island-is/handbook/technical-overview/adr/README.md

 # Architectural Decision Records

-This is the home of all the records for Architectural Decision.
+This log lists the architectural decisions for island.is.

+For new ADRs, please use [template.md](template.md) as basis.
+More information on MADR is available at [https://adr.github.io/madr/](https://adr.github.io/madr/).
+General information about architectural decision records is available at [https://adr.github.io/](https://adr.github.io/).

 ## Content

-This log lists the architectural decisions for island.is.

 - [ADR-0000](0000-use-markdown-architectural-decision-records.md) - Use Markdown Architectural Decision Records
 - [ADR-0001](0001-use-nx.md) - Use NX